turingschool/mod-0-curriculum/session2/index.md

 ## Homework

 Find the homework in your Mod 0 Project Board.
 Post in the Mod 0 Slack channel if you're stuck (and don't be afraid to help each other out).

+### Asking questions

+Now that we're working on some more technical subjects, be sure to provide as much context as possible in your slack questions.
+They'll help you get an answer faster and that answer will be more appropriate.